-- People who regularly eat fish are 20% less likely than their peers to have depression.^{5,6,7} Over the past 20 years, dozens of studies evaluating more than 20,000 cases of depression have shown that eating 8-12oz. of fish per week (about 2-3 servings) and/or consuming omega-3 fish oil supplements significantly reduces risk for major depression.^{5,6} In fact, the American Psychiatric Association endorsed the fatty acids in fish as an effective part of depression treatment.8 - People who live in countries that eat more fish have less depression.^{9,10} Diets rich in seafood, such as a Mediterranean Diet, are noted to reduce inflammation, one of the ways eating fish appears to reduce depression.11-13 - Fish is like a multivitamin for your brain.
+- People who regularly eat fish are 20% less likely than their peers to have depression.5-10 Over the past 20 years, dozens of studies evaluating more than 20,000 cases of depression have shown that eating 8-12oz. of fish per week (about 2-3 servings) and/or consuming omega-3 fish oil supplements significantly reduces risk for major depression.^{5,6} In fact, the American Psychiatric Association endorsed the fats in fish as an effective part of depression treatment.11 - Fish is like a multivitamin for your brain.
 Fish is more than just an excellent source of lean protein and essential omega-3s, it provides other vitamins and minerals important for mental health.
-The nutrients that tend to be low in people who are depressed - vitamin D, magnesium, and zinc - are found in fish.14-19 - Eating fish can reduce stress and distress for new parents.
-Studies of pregnant women reported that eating 8-12oz., or 2-3 servings, of fish a week reduced psychological distress and post-partum depression.
-Interestingly, fathers felt less distress during the pregnancy when they regularly ate fish, too.20 - If you are taking anti-depressant medication, research reports the nutrients in fish may make them work better.
+The nutrients that tend to be low in people who are depressed - vitamin D, magnesium, and zinc - are found in fish.12-17 - If you are taking anti-depressant medication, research reports the nutrients in fish may make them work better.
 Mental health medications work better in people with better nutrition.
-Getting complete protein from fish, along with omega-3s EPA + DHA and zinc, for example, have been shown to improve response to anti-depressants.^{5,10,21,22} The American Psychiatric Association recommends that all Americans eat fish two or more times a week, preferably fatty fish such as salmon or trout.8 - Eating fish shows promise for reducing migraine headaches.
-Increasing omega-3s EPA + DHA while lowering omega-6 intake (often found in junk food containing soybean and vegetable oils) has been shown to significantly reduce frequency, duration, and severity of migraine headaches.23
+Getting complete protein from fish, along with omega-3s EPA + DHA and zinc, for example, have been shown to improve response to anti-depressants.^{5,9,18,19} The American Psychiatric Association recommends that all Americans eat fish two or more times a week, preferably fatty fish such as salmon or trout.11 - Eating fish shows promise for reducing migraine headaches.
+Increasing omega-3s EPA + DHA while lowering omega-6 intake (often found in junk food containing soybean and vegetable oils) has been shown to significantly reduce frequency, duration, and severity of migraine headaches.20